1. Name and contact details of the person responsible for processing data and the company data protection officer

 This data is processed by us for the following purposes:

-- to ensure smooth connection to the website,
+- to ensuring smooth connection to the website,

 - to ensure easy use of our website,